PointyCastle/pointycastle/tutorials/hmac.md

 To calculate a HMAC:

-1. Instantiate an implementation of HMAC, providing it the Digest implementation to use.
+1. Instantiate an implementation of `Hmac`, providing it the `Digest` implementation to use.
 2. Initialize it with the HMAC key.
 2. Provide it the bytes to calculate the HMAC over.